inasafe/inasafe/README.rst

 For more information about Risk In a Box please look at the documentation at http://risk-in-a-box.readthedocs.org

+Risk in a Box - QGis web site: http://aifdr.github.com/risk_in_a_box

 ========================
 Quick Installation Guide
 ========================